 • Are prone to overeating and may be obese.

-• Egyptian Mau - a breed of cats is still verysmall, and therefore still rare and expensive.
-Most of the representatives of this breed live with the United States, but there is also a nursery of the Mau and in Europe (Germany, Italy, Holland, France).
-In Russia, so far there is only one nursery Egyptian mau, which is located in the Moscow region and is called "Egyptian force".
-Therefore, it is quite difficult to purchase this rare cat, but, as the true connoisseurs of the breed say, such a cat is worth the money spent on it.
-We advise you to read:
+• Egyptian Mau is a breed of cat that is stillvery few in number, and therefore still rare and expensive.
+Representatives of this breed mainly live in the United States, but there is also a Mau cattery in Europe (Germany, Italy, Holland, France).
+In Russia, there is only one single Egyptian Mau cattery, which is located in the Moscow region and is called "Egyptian Force".
+Therefore, it is quite difficult to acquire this rare cat, but, as true connoisseurs of the breed say, such a cat is worth the money spent on it.
+We recommend reading:

 Comments